Terms and Conditions

 - No refund will be given for charters cancelled or shortened after the charter commencement time.

-- COVID-19 related postponements/cancellations - Any payments made to confirm your booking will be held for 12 months to be put towards another charter of equal length within that time.
+- COVID-19 related postponements/cancellations - If you cannot travel due to a positive Covid test, isolating due to being a close contact or a Regional or National lockdown - (please send a copy of a positive test or close contact notification) - Any payments made to confirm your booking will be held for 12 months to be put towards another charter of equal length within that time.

 2. Compass Charters Ltd reserves the right to provide a substitute vessel or cancel a charter.